 If you follow the logic of this company then everyone who signs a POA – you, me, anyone – should also see their doctor on the same day of signing and get a “capacity” statement to carry with them.

 Clearly the reverse mortgage company is violating the law by requiring this medical certificate.
-While we have not run into this exact situation, we have seen banks institute a "staleness" doctrine, in other words refusing to honor older documents while accepting those executed more recently.
-This is somewhat perverse since it's much more likely that an older person who signed a document many years ago was competent to do so than one who signed it as dementia was beginning to set in.
+While we have not run into this exact situation, we have seen banks institute a "staleness" doctrine, that indicates a refusal to honor older documents while accepting those executed more recently.
+This is somewhat perverse, since it's much more likely that an older person who signed a document many years ago was competent to do so than one who signed it as dementia was beginning to set in.

 Update documents periodically.
 Although it seems ridiculous to update a perfectly good durable power of attorney, doing so every three to five years can help protect against the "staleness" doctrine.

 Use the bank or investment house's own forms.
 Many, but not all, financial institutions have their own durable power of attorney forms.
 Ask the companies you work with if they do and, if so, execute their forms as well as a general durable power of attorney.
 It's much less likely that they will reject their own form.